Parhamglst/MTLSynergy/README.md

 ## Initialization

-Make a conda environment using python version 3.13.2 and the packages inside the requirements.txt file using the setup.sh file.
+Create a conda environment using python version 3.13.2 and install the packages inside the requirements.txt file using the setup.sh file.

 ### Model Weights

 Make sure the model weights are stored in the save folder similar to this.

 ```Markdown
 save/